goodlabs-studio/advanced-kstreams-demos/Demo_2/README.md

 ### Checking the dashboards

 Let's take a moment to check our work.
-Just because the call to `docker compose up -d` worked doesn't mean our metrics are being properly recorded.
+Just because the call to `docker-compose up -d` worked doesn't mean our metrics are being properly recorded.

 Let's open Grafana by navigating to: [http://localhost:3000](http://localhost:3000)